 The best predictor of final postoperative ROM following TKA is preoperative ROM, and patients should be aware of this before TKA.

 Knee osteoarthritis (OA) is best managed by an interprofessional team that consists of an orthopedic surgeon, rheumatologist, physical therapist, dietitian, a pain specialist, and internist.
 The disorder has no cure and thus attempts should be made to prevent progression of the disorder.
 The patient should be referred to a dietitian for weight loss and to physical therapy to regain joint function and muscle strength.
 Treatment for knee osteoarthritis begins with conservative methods and progresses to surgical treatment options when conservative treatment fails.
+The pharmacist should look at the patient's medications to ensure there are no interactions and that the dosing and indications are all correct.
 While medications can help slow the progression of RA and other inflammatory conditions, no proven disease-modifying agents for the treatment of knee osteoarthritis currently exist. (level II)

 |||Springer BD, American Association of Hip and Knee Surgeons Annual Meeting Symposium: Management of the Bariatric Patient.
 What Are the Implications of Obesity and Total Joint Arthroplasty: The Orthopedic Surgeon's Perspective?
 The Journal of arthroplasty.
 2018 Dec 24; [PubMed PMID: 30638728]|